Antonis755/antoniosziso/_posts/2026-06-22-satellite-guide-part-1.md

 Types of  LNBs:
 If you have a single box, a single LNB will do just fine, but if you have more than one box, for example, 1 in your living room and 1 in your bedroom, then you are going to need a twin LNB, which has 2 outputs.
 Of course there are LNB’s with more outputs, see below.
-Single LNB: 1 output
+Single LNB: 1 output\
-Twin: 2 outputs
+Twin: 2 outputs\
-Quad: 4 outputs
+Quad: 4 outputs\
-Octo:  8 outputs
+Octo:  8 outputs \
-Unicable: Capable of delivering signals to multiple receivers through a single cable. (see photos bellow)  https://www.linuxsat-support.com/cms/article/34-guide-to-using-unicable/
+Unicable: Capable of delivering signals to multiple receivers through a single cable.  https://www.linuxsat-support.com/cms/article/34-guide-to-using-unicable/\
-Monoblock: independent LNBs in a single housing, allows a user the potential of receiving the signal from two different satellites which are at slightly different orbital opposition from a single dish installation.
+Monoblock: independent LNBs in a single housing, allows a user the potential of receiving the signal from two different satellites which are at slightly different orbital opposition from a single dish installation.\
 Duo LNB: A double LNB for simultaneous reception.
 For example Astra 23.5E and Astra 19.2E at the same time.

 LNB Frequency ranges:
 Most of the satellite/channels are using Ku bands, which are at 9750MHz-10600MHz, but you will find also C-band and Ka-banks with different frequencies.
 Check with lyngsat to see what bands the channels you want to receive are.
-C-band: 5150 MHz
+C-band: 5150 MHz\
-Ku-band:  9750MHz-10600MHz
+Ku-band:  9750MHz-10600MHz\
-Ka-band: 20.2 GHz, 21.2 GHz (varies)
+Ka-band: 20.2 GHz, 21.2 GHz (varies)\
-techretry.com/lnb-frequency-guide-for-satellite-tv-signals/
+techretry.com/lnb-frequency-guide-for-satellite-tv-signals/\

-For example, my LNB Inverto universal, falls under Ku-band and works perfect on HotBird 13.0E.
+For example, my LNB Inverto universal, falls under Ku-band and works perfect on HotBird 13.0E.\
 An actuall LNB
 <img src="../images/satelliteguide1/lnb.png" alt="LNB" class="center" style="width:1500px;height:1125:px;">